cabforum/servercert/docs/BRv.1.3.0.md

 #### 3.2.2.1.Identity

 If the Subject Identity Information is to include the name or address of an organization, the CA SHALL verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
 The CA SHALL verify the identity and address of the Applicant using documentation provided by, or through communication with, at least one of the following:

-1. 1.A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
+1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
-2. 2.A third party database that is periodically updated and considered a Reliable Data Source;
+2. A third party database that is periodically updated and considered a Reliable Data Source;
-3. 3.A site visit by the CA or a third party who is acting as an agent for the CA; or
+3. A site visit by the CA or a third party who is acting as an agent for the CA; or
-4. 4.An Attestation Letter.
+4. An Attestation Letter.

 The CA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.